 Pups born were weighed and counted within 24 hours of birth.
 Litters were reduced to 4 pups (2 male, 2 female, when possible) at PND 3.5 to standardize milk supply between litters.
 At PND 21.5, offspring were weighed and body composition was assessed using EchoMRI 2100 (EchoMRI) before being weaned by sex and maternal feeding regimen and housed 4-5 per cage (eTRF males = 11, eTRF females = 19, AL males = 16, AL females =17).
 Offspring were given AL access to NCD until PND 70.
 Food intake and body composition were assessed weekly.
 Food intake is represented as an average per animal per day.
+To correct to food spillage, during weekly food measurements, cages were examined for excessive levels of pellet shredding or food loss from the hopper.
+Cages meeting these criteria for spillage were excluded from statistical from analysis for that week.
 After PND 70, all animals began AL 45% High Fat, High Sucrose Diet (HFHS; Research Diets D12451; 45% Fat/ 20% Protein/ 35% Carbohydrate).
 Weekly body composition and food intake measurement continued during HFHS feeding.
+Feeding efficiency was calculated for the two periods of diet (NCD and HFD).
+Fat and lean mass measurements collected via EchoMRI at the beginning of the period were subtracted from the final fat and lean mass measurements for that feeding period.
+This represented the total gain in fat and lean mass during this diet period.
+These values were then multiplied by 9 and 4 respectively (Atwater factors for fat and carbohydrate/proteins).
+The product was then divided by total kcals consumed during the feeding period.
+The result is expressed as a percentage, where larger numbers represent greater efficiency in turning consumed kcals into bodily tissues (eTRF males = 9, eTRF females = 16, AL males = 14, AL females =14).

 Insulin Tolerance and Glucose Tolerance Testing

-Baseline intraperitoneal insulin (ITT) and glucose tolerance tests (GTT) were assessed at young adulthood towards the end of the NCD diet period (PND 60-70, in that order).
+Baseline intraperitoneal insulin (ITT; eTRF males = 9, eTRF females = 17, AL males = 18, AL females =19) and glucose tolerance tests (GTT; eTRF males = 4, eTRF females = 4, AL males = 7, AL females =6) were assessed at young adulthood towards the end of the NCD diet period (PND 60-70, in that order).
 Animals were transferred into a cage with no food during the early light cycle (ZT 2), with water freely available.
 After 6 hours, fasting blood glucose was assessed using a tail clip and a handheld glucometer (OneTouch Ultra).
 Shortly thereafter, an intraperitoneal injection of insulin was administered (Humulin, u-100; 0.75U/kg lean mass).
 Blood glucose was assessed by glucometer every 15 minutes for 2 hours.
 One week later, glucose tolerance was assessed in a similar way (D-Glucose,1.5g/kg lean mass).
-Insulin and glucose tolerance were then re-assessed after HFHS feeding (PND 140-160) (insulin dose 2.5U/kg lean mass, glucose dose 1.0g/kg lean mass).
+Insulin and glucose tolerance were then re-assessed after HFHS feeding (PND 140-160; eTRF males = 9, eTRF females = 18, AL males = 18, AL females =18) (insulin dose 2.5U/kg lean mass, glucose dose 1.0g/kg lean mass).
 Area under curve was calculated for each animal by taking the sum of glucose at each time point, and then was averaged by sex and maternal feeding regimen.
 Rates of drop for ITT were calculated by limiting the dataset to the initial period after insulin administration (<60 minutes), taking the log of the glucose values and generating a slope for each animal.
 After each animal’s rate of drop was calculated, values were averaged by sex and treatment.

 Glucose Stimulated-Insulin Secretion testing in vivo